 You’ll have a vaginal discharge called lochia.
 This will:

-- be red for the first 3 days - a bit like the first days of your period
+- be red for the first 3 days to a week - a bit like the first days of your period

 The discharge should slow down after the first week.